Pécs: 19th century and later

 A history of Hungary from 1945-1990, "under Soviet domination" can be found in A Concise History of Hungary.
 After the war, development became fast again, and the city grew, absorbing several nearby towns.
 In the 1980s, Pécs already had 180,000 inhabitants.

 After the end of Socialist era (1989–1990), Pécs and its county, like many other areas, were hit hard by the changes, the unemployment rate was high, the mines and several factories were closed, and the war in neighboring Yugoslavia in the 1990s affected the tourism.

 Pécs was also the centre of the Nordic Support Group (NSG) consisting of units from Denmark, Norway, Sweden, Finland, and Poland, as part of the IFOR and later SFOR NATO deployments, after the Dayton Agreement and following peace in former Yugoslavia; the first units were deployed to Pécs in late 1995 and early 1996.
 The NSG handled the relaying of supply, personnel and other logistical tasks between the participating countries and their deployed forces in Bosnia-Herzegovina.

 In 1998 Pécs was given the UNESCO prize "Cities for Peace" for maintaining its cultural minorities, and also for its tolerant and helping attitude toward refugees of the Yugoslav Wars.

 In 2007 Pécs was third, and in 2008 it was second "Livable City" (The LivCom Awards) in the category of cities between 75,000 and 200,000 inhabitants.

 In 2010, Pécs was selected to be the European Capital of Culture alongside Essen and Istanbul.
 The city motto is "The Borderless City".
 After receiving the title major renewal started in the city.
-Renewed public places, streets, squares and neighbourhoods, new cultural centers, a concert hall, a new library and center and a cultural quarter were designed.
+Renewed public places, streets, squares and neighbourhoods, new cultural centres, a concert hall, a new library and centre and a cultural quarter were designed.

 Main sights

 A good example of the city's history and interesting past can be seen in the main square, where the Gazi Kasim Mosque still stands, and, although consecrated as a church following the retreat of the Ottoman Turks centuries ago, the crescent moon of Islam is still visible on the cupola, surmounted by a cross.
 Indeed, Pécs is the richest town in Hungary in terms of Turkish architecture, with the ruins of Memi Pasa's Baths and the mausoleum of miracle worker Idris Baba, just two other notable remains.
-The Yakovalı Hasan Paşa Mosque, dating from the mid-1500s, still functions as an active mosque today.
+The Yakovalı Hasan Paşa Mosque, dating from the mid-1600s, still functions as an active mosque today.
 It is open to the public except during Friday services from 2.30 to 3.30 pm.